 Drop / Withdraw Dates

-These drop/withdraw deadlines apply to concurrently enrolled students on the high school campuses ONLY.
-(Some high schools may establish an earlier deadline so please check with your school or district for your drop / withdraw deadlines for each semester.
+These drop/withdraw deadlines apply to concurrently enrolled students on the high school campuses ONLY. *Please check with your school or district for your drop / withdraw deadlines for each semester.

-Drop Deadline: The ACC Spring 2019 Drop Deadline for Concurrent Enrollment (CE) students (February 8, 2019 at noon - high school campus only) is the last day that students may leave a course without record of the course on their ACC transcript.*
+Drop deadline is the last day that students may leave a course without record of the course on their ACC transcript.*

 Withdraw deadline is the last day that students may leave a course without a letter grade being assigned.
 After the Drop Deadline but before the Withdraw Deadline, if a student leaves a course, a W will be placed on the student's transcript.*

 TO DROP OR WITHDRAW, use this form: CE Drop/Withdraw Form.
 You will need to download the form and not complete it within your web browser (right click and save file).
 To complete this form, you will need approval from your teacher / counselor.
 After you complete the CE Drop/Withdraw form, email it to acc [dot] ce [at] arapahoe [dot] edu.
 Emails must be received by 12:00pm on the last day to drop or withdraw.
 You must see your counselor to drop or withdraw from the high school credit portion of any course.

 It is your responsibility to notify ACC of any schedule changes.
 The high school is not responsible for notifying ACC if you stop attending, leave the district or withdraw from the course.